CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 **5. Check if the given string is one edit away from another string.**

 **6. Perform a basic string compression using the counts of repeated characters.
-If the "compressed" string would not become smaller than the original string, ythen return the original string.**
+If the "compressed" string would not become smaller than the original string, then return the original string.**